-In completing the Design patent application, include your name, title of artwork and a succinct outline of the artwork's use, which will usually be "decorative."
-Include any existing artwork-related Design patents in the Information Disclosure Statement.
+In completing the design patent application, include your name, the title of artwork, and a succinct outline of the artwork's use, which will usually be "decorative."
+Include any existing artwork-related design patents in the Information Disclosure Statement.
 If you have received any subsidies from the federal government, make sure you include that.

-The irony is on one hand, you must be succinct, on the other you must expound on the “composition structure or medium” of the artwork.
+The irony is that, on one hand, you must be succinct, but on the other, you must expound on the “composition structure or medium” of the artwork.

-That is, of course, if you’ve done due diligence.
-That you have done what you needed to do.
-If you haven’t, well … you’ll be apprised of those shortfalls in short order.
+That is, of course, if you've done due diligence.
+If you haven't, you'll be apprised of those shortfalls in short order.

 The Real Cost

 There is a trade-off in publicizing your artwork.
-It makes it more accessible to others to duplicate without your consent.
+Publication makes your artwork more accessible to others, so it will be easier for them to duplicate it without your consent.
 This could happen without your knowledge.
-Once you discover your artwork is being used and distributed without your authorization, it is often too late.
+By the time you discover your artwork is being used and distributed without your authorization, it is often too late.